 Simón Bolívar was one of the most powerful leaders in world history, and this 16th-century Inca quero represents a momentous time in the life of this legendary figure.
-It was one of a pair that was used by José Domingo Choquehuanca y Béjar — a descendant of the Royal Inca line — to toast Bolívar for his successful liberation of Peru and Bolivia from the Spanish.
+It was one of a pair that was used by José Domingo Choquehuanca y Béjar — a descendant of the Royal Inca line — to toast Bolívar for his successful triumph over the Spanish monarchy in South America.
 The important event not only signaled a new alliance but also an end to South America’s tribal past and a beginning of the world of Latinos.

 Simón Bolívar and the Wars of Independence

 The remarkable history that this quero represents began in April of 1775, when the first volleys of the 50-year Wars of Independence were exchanged on the commons of Lexington, Massachusetts.
 The wars raged until April of 1825, when, under the leadership of Simón Bolívar, the Spanish were defeated on the plains of Tumusla, Alto Peru.